atomable/atomable/docs/configuring-atomable.md

 # How to configure atomable ?

 When you generate a new endpoint with the cli, a configuration file is automatically created for you.
 You can, and should, modify it to suit your needs.

 To know what the config supports, refer to the structure and examples below.

-## What is the structure of an atomable yaml config file ?
+## What is the structure of an atomable.yml config file ?

 ```yaml
 name: (String)          # Name of the microservice